aws/aws-cdk/packages/@aws-cdk/aws-ecs-patterns/README.md

 ## Scheduled Tasks

-To define a task that runs periodically, instantiate an `ScheduledEc2Task`:
+To define a task that runs periodically, there are 2 options:

+* `ScheduledEc2Task`

 ```ts
 // Instantiate an Amazon EC2 Task to run at a scheduled interval